tejal1210/Health-Insurance/README.md

 A dashboard website for a Health Insurance Company.
 Built using **PHP**, **MySQL**, **HTML**, **CSS**

-Login, logout, session, multilevel access, image uploads are implemented here.
+Login, logout, session, multilevel access, etc. are implemented here.

 ## Features
 - Agents can create clients